I’d Turn Back If I Were You–Canoeing Africa’s Lower Zambezi in Zambia

 Bono slowly paddled us into the middle of the pod.
 He kept tapping his oar to let the hippos know we were coming.

 “Stay close,” he said to the rest of the group.

 A Massive Expulsion

 Hippos were exploding out of the water around us.
-They can stay under water for five to six minutes and when they come up suddenly, the result is a massive expulsion of air and water followed by a surprised pair of eyes and a pinkish snout.
+They can stay underwater for five to six minutes and when they come up suddenly, the result is a massive expulsion of air and water followed by a surprising pair of eyes and a pinkish snout.

 I was wondering if Bono was lying to me about a legendary hippo that could bite a canoe in half when he started issuing instructions.

 “Follow me,” he barked.
 He’s been aiming right for a hippo and now suddenly cut directly across the river.

 “Paddle left,” he told me.
 I paddled furiously on the left.
 Sweat and effort didn’t bother me anymore.
 If we didn’t make it in time, I’d be the first one bitten by the unhappy hippo.